jbcodeforce/openshift-studies/docs/odo-appsody.md

 ```

 !!!
 Note
-    The container image will not be pushed to a remote container registry, and hence the container image url has to be dev.local, to make Knative deploy it without trying to pull it from external container registry.
+    The container image will not be pushed to a remote container registry, and hence the container image url has to be `dev.local`, to make Knative deploy it without trying to pull it from external container registry.

 Then do the following steps: